OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

 - Port from :prop:`SedpLocalAddress <[rtps_discovery]SedpLocalAddress>` if set
 - :prop:`PB <[rtps_discovery]PB>` + :prop:`DG <[rtps_discovery]DG>` × *domainId* + :prop:`DY <[rtps_discovery]DY>` + :prop:`PG <[rtps_discovery]PG>` × *participantId* if :val:`SedpPortMode=probe <[rtps_discovery]SedpPortMode=probe>` is set

+  - If the port can not be opened, then the *participantId* is incremented until a port can be opened.
+  - If no valid UDP port can be opened, then an error will be logged.

 - A system-provided port if :val:`SedpPortMode=system <[rtps_discovery]SedpPortMode=system>` (default)

 .. _run_time_configuration--additional-ddsi-rtps-discovery-features: